mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 I'm afraid of putting the Pi on the top of bottom of the whole frame because it is an expensive component that would be far more likely to get broken if placed in either of those spots, but I'm also afraid of facing the difficulties involved with stacking the SpeedyBee and Pi in between the plates.

 # 7/17/26
-## Day 7 - Changing parts, making the drone legal:
+## Day 7 - Changing parts, making the drone legal: - 4 Hours

 To legally fly a drone over 250g in the US, I need to pass an online test (Easy) for a certification, pay $5 for a registration marker from the FAA, and most notably, pay $40 on a Remote ID to attach to the drone to be tracked.